OpenFabrics/fsdp_build/README.md

 ## 4. Requirements for Running Test Scripts

-Now that we have our images created, we can start building containers and running script within them.
+Now that we have our images created, we can start building containers and running scripts within them.
 Before we start doing this however, there are a few things we must be sure we have in place.
 A few things this script requires are:
 * A source directory
 * An output directory
 * A script file to run

 #### Output directory

 This doesn't have to be anything fancy, it can be any directory anywhere on your system that's going to be mounted to `/home/<your username>/out/` within the container.
 It doesn't even have to be a preexisting file on your machine, if you hand the script a path to a directory that doesn't exist already it will create that directory for you.
-One thing to note however is this is where the script will be storing the output from the scripts that you run in a file titled `results_log.txt`.
+One thing to note however is this is where the container will be storing the output from the scripts that you run in a file titled `results_log.txt`.
 If it finds another file with the same name in the given output directory already **it will overwrite the old file**.
 So, if you are running multiple different containers and need the output be sure to use different output directories.

 #### Source directory

 The source directory, like the output directory, can be any directory on your system that will be mounted to `/home/<your username>/src/` within your container.
 However, in the case of the source directory, the contents matter.
 This directory is going to be where you will want to store any files that your scripts require to execute **including the script itself**.
-An important thing to note as well is `/home/<your username>/src/` is going to be your home and starting directory within the container.
+An important thing to note as well is `/home/<your username>/src/` is going to be ***your home and starting directory*** within the container.
 This will come in handy when writing your scripts so it's good to keep in mind.

 #### Script file

 This is going to be the script file containing the commands you would like executed within the container.
 This should just be a standard bash script and, once again, **it must be within your source directory**.
-There is a lot of freedom to what you can do within these containers as they're all fresh versions of that distro with certain packages already installed.
-One good command for testing that I've found is `cat /etc/os-release` as the output of this command will show you more information about the operating system of the container it's being run in.
+There is a lot of freedom when it comes to what you can do within these containers as they're all fresh versions of that distro with certain packages already installed.
+One good command for testing that I've found is `cat /etc/os-release` as the output of this command will show you more information about the operating system of the container it's being run inside.

 ## 5. Running Test Scripts

 Tests can be run inside build containers using the `make_test.py` script.
 You must pass in the following parameters:

 * -t: The **name** of the Bash script that contains the commands to be run inside of the container.
   These commands might be compiling a test, running the test, writing output to a file, etc. **IMPORTANT:** This is only the name of script file **not** a path to the file.
-Make sure your script with is **inside your source directory**.
+Make sure your script file is **inside your source directory**.

 * -s: **Full path** to the **source** directory containing the files required to run your tests, etc.